marcos-acosta/why-is-my-train-delayed-data/README.md

   - processed-data
     - nyct-delay-events.csv: The final result of the data preparation
     - nyct-delay-events.json: The same output data, but formatted as JSON records
+- requirements.txt: The Python requirements, which can be installed with `pip install -r requirements.txt`
 ```